 If the green histogram crosses the zero level but the red line doesn’t, you don’t open a trade.

 Take a closer look at the chart above.
-A reversal signal occurred at 12 am on May 9, 2014 and held till 8 pm on June 19, 2014.
+A reversal signal occurred at midnight on May 9, 2014, and held till 8 pm on June 19, 2014.
 The downtrend that followed the MACD signal could have earned us 200 pips.

 It’s important to understand that the MACD indicator is not a perfect tool.
 It has its fair share of disadvantages.
 For example, it generates lagging signals and reacts to false breakouts.
 Despite all cons, MACD will make a great addition to your trader’s toolbox.

 The third reversal indicator on our list is the Stochastic Oscillator.
 The Stochastic indicator is good at indicating the beginning and end of a trend.
 It provides reliable reversal signals.

 On the chart above, you can see the Stochastic (250,3,3) line for the EUR/USD currency pair.
 As you can see from the chart, Stochastic predicted the upcoming reversal with a high degree of accuracy.